 Who Should Consider a ROBS

-A ROBS won’t be the right option for everyone, but you may want to consider it if you fall into the following categories.
+For those considering a ROBS, determine whether or not you have the resources to be considered eligible.
 You can also consider speaking with a ROBS provider to gain additional insight, as many of these companies offer free consultations.
-They can educate you about the process and help you determine if this type of rollover might be a good fit for your circumstances:
+They can educate you about the process and help you determine if this type of rollover might be a good fit for your circumstances.
+If you think a ROBS might work for you, consider the following criteria.:

-- Your business is, or will be, structured as a C corporation: One of the core requirements of a ROBS is that your business must be a C corporation.
+- Your business is, or will be, structured as a C Corporation (C-corp): One of the core requirements of a ROBS is that your business must be a C-corp.
 This is to allow the company to have shareholders and the subsequent purchase of stock that will allow you access to the funds.

-- You are comfortable risking the balance of your retirement account: If your business fails, you also risk losing the retirement funds used in the rollover.
+- You are comfortable risking your retirement account balance: If your business fails, you also risk losing the retirement funds used in the rollover.

 - You’re unable to qualify for a business loan: Most business loans have requirements for things like credit score, time in business, and revenue.
 A ROBS has no such criteria, which is why we also identified it as one of the best ways to fund a startup.